What does a Test Driver do?

 How to become a Test Driver?

-- Gain experience in automotive testing.
+- Gain driving experience in different conditions.

 - Network with industry professionals.